Road bicycle racing: Olympic Games

 Cycling has been a discipline in the summer Olympics ever since the birth of the modern Olympic movement.
 Cycling activist, co-organizer of Peace Race, Włodzimierz Gołębiewski said: "Cycling has become a major event on the Olympic programme ...
 Like many other sports it has undergone several changes over the years.
 Just as there used to be track and field events such as the standing high jump or throwing the javelin with both hands, cyclists, too, used to compete for medals in events which today have been forgotten; for example in Athens in 1896, they attempted a 12-hour race, and in London, in 1908, one of the events was a sprint for 603.49 m."
 The Olympic Games has never been as important in road cycling as in other sports.
 Until the distinction ended, the best riders were professionals rather than amateurs and so did not take part.
 Law enforcement always escort the athletes to ensure they are kept safe during the cycling events, especially the road races.

-Paris–Rouen

-The success of the races in the Parc de St-Cloud inspired the Compagnie Parisienne and the magazine Le Vélocipède Illustré to run a race from the Arc de Triomphe in Paris to the cathedral in Rouen on 7 November 1869.
-It was the world's first long-distance road race and also won by Moore, who took 10 hours and 25 minutes to cover 134 km.
-The runners-up were the Count André Castéra, who had come second to Moore at St-Cloud, and Jean Bobillier, riding a farm bike that weighed 35 kg.
-The only woman to finish within 24 hours was the self-styled Miss America, in reality an unknown English woman who, like several in the field, had preferred not to compete under her real name.